Maksym1910/TicTacToeApp/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+## Download

+For playing my game you need to download [TicTacToe.apk](https://github.com/Maksym1910/TicTacToeApp/blob/master/TicTacToe.apk) (click on download and install it on your android device)

 ## License && copyright

 ISC © [Rozhytskiy Maksym](https://github.com/Maksym1910)